SciML/Catalyst.jl/docs/src/index.md

   `ModelingToolkit.AbstractSystem`s, including symbolic ODE, SDE and jump process representations.
-- Conservation laws can be detected and applied to reduce system sizes, and generate non-singular Jacobians, during conversion to ODEs, SDEs, and steady-state equations.
+- Conservation laws can be detected and applied to reduce system sizes, and generate non-singular Jacobians, during conversion to ODEs, SDEs, and steady state equations.
 - By leveraging ModelingToolkit, users have a variety of options for generating optimized system representations to use in solvers.
 These include construction of dense or sparse Jacobians, multithreading or parallelization of generated